 2

 • $\begingroup$ None of those implementations do this already (I am using Pololu's L3G library), so I'll keep looking for an example where this has been done.
 "Non-blocking" refers to making sure the Wire library doesn't hang when certain faults occur; I have encountered that issue, but it is separate from this one.
-The Wire library will still be partly interrupt driven, so using it inside an ISR requires nested interrupts, otherwise it will hang, but not as described by that issue. $\endgroup$ Mar 26, 2016 at 20:43
+The Wire library will still be partly interrupt driven, so using it inside an ISR requires nested interrupts, otherwise it will hang, but not as described by that issue. $\endgroup$ Commented Mar 26, 2016 at 20:43

-• $\begingroup$ I think I understand the suggestion now…basically, split apart the I2C transactions into separate interrupt handlers for each "stage", indeed doing away with the assumptions made by Wire, or by libraries depending on Wire. twi.c may have the means for this; it would be an interesting project, mainly if it can be done in a way that is (1) easily adapted to any model sensor and (2) allows other non-gyro I2C devices to be used simultaneously. $\endgroup$ Apr 4, 2016 at 5:19
+• $\begingroup$ I think I understand the suggestion now…basically, split apart the I2C transactions into separate interrupt handlers for each "stage", indeed doing away with the assumptions made by Wire, or by libraries depending on Wire. twi.c may have the means for this; it would be an interesting project, mainly if it can be done in a way that is (1) easily adapted to any model sensor and (2) allows other non-gyro I2C devices to be used simultaneously. $\endgroup$ Commented Apr 4, 2016 at 5:19

 Your Answer